smsilb/processing-browser/README.md

 <h3>Tag Descriptions</h3>

- <p>text tags may use the following attributes:
+ <p>Text tags may use the following attributes:
  font-family
  font-size
  color
  background color</p>

-<p>block tags may use the following attributes:
+<p>Block tags may use the following attributes:
  width
  height
  left